kubowania/portfolio-website/readme.md

 # Project-05
-Portfolio website bult in React
+Portfolio website built in React

 This was a website built to showcase my technical skills, web design skills, as well as GitHub projects: https://kubowania.github.io/Project-05/dist/